-First elected to the Texas Senate in 2006, Robert Nichols represents 19 counties including the greater part of East Texas and Montgomery County.
+Robert Nichols is the Texas State Senator for District 3, first elected in 2006.
+The district encompasses 19 counties including the greater part of East Texas and Montgomery County.

-Nichols serves as chair of the Transportation Committee and sits on the Health and Human Services Committee, Intergovernmental Relations Committee, Natural Resources Committee and the State Affairs Committee.
-He also serves as vice-chair of the Sunset Advisory Commission.
+He is serving as the chair of the Transportation Committee.
+He also sits on the Finance, Intergovernmental Relations and Natural Resources & Economic Development committees.
+Nichols previously served on the Health and Human Services and the State Affairs committees.
+He also served as vice chair of the Sunset Advisory Commission.

 Before running for Senate, Nichols served as transportation commissioner for eight years where he established a reputation for increasing efficiency without compromising quality.

 Nichols is a businessman from Jacksonville, Texas.
-In his hometown he served on city council, was elected mayor, built four successful manufacturing facilities, earned 32 U.S. patents, and created more than 900 jobs for East Texas families.
+In his hometown he served on city council, was elected mayor.
+He built four successful manufacturing facilities, earned 32 U.S. patents, and created more than 900 jobs for East Texas families.

-Working his way through college by selling fireworks and ironing clothes for other students, Nichols earned a bachelor's degree from Lamar University in 1968.
-He married his high school sweetheart, Donna, and they are the proud parents of three children: Brittney, Joshua, and Collynn'rae.
+Nichols earned a bachelor's degree from Lamar University in 1968.
+He and his wife Donna, have three children: Brittney, Joshua, and Collynn'rae.
 He is a member of the First United Methodist Church in Jacksonville.

 Information in this bio was provided by Nichols's office.